費凱玲 = 黃媽媽

 AT THE CHINESE TABLE was one of three finalists for the 2023 IACP Cookbook Awards!

 Plus, it is being translated into Chinese and Korean for publication this summer.
-The title for the Chinese edition is 开饭: 一 位美籍洋媳妇的回忆录.
+The title for the Chinese edition from CTPH is 开饭: 一 位美籍洋媳妇的回忆录.

-ALL UNDER HEAVEN will also be published in China later on this year as 天下之最.
+ALL UNDER HEAVEN will also be published by China’s Qingdao Publishing House later on this year as 飨宴中国:美籍洋媳妇眼中的中华美食.

 THE ART OF CHINESE BAKING: MODERN, TRADITIONAL, AND REIMAGINED will be published by W. W. Norton in the middle of 2025.

-My husband’s newest book—THE DAO DE JING: LAOZI’S BOOK OF LIFE—is being published later on this year by Mariner Books, a HarperCollins imprint.
+My husband’s newest book—THE DAO DE JING: LAOZI’S BOOK OF LIFE—was published by Mariner Books, a HarperCollins imprint, on November 5, 2024, and is now available wherever books are sold.

 At the Chinese Table: A Memoir with Recipes